 Heuberger: I see these developments critically.
 The so-called renaissance of Jewish life is based on a hotchpotch of economic interests on the part of the tourist industry, political considerations, and attempts by individuals, who are as a rule non-Jewish, to revive a glorified past.
-The real problems of the small Jewish communities on site are ignored.
+The real problems of the small local Jewish communities are ignored.

 Brenner: Aside from several noteworthy academic endeavours, this involves above all the commercialisation of Jewish heritage.
 Golem figures in Prague and dancing Hasidic dolls in Cracow have replaced the rich Jewish life that once flourished there.
 Notable efforts have also been made, such as the big klezmer festival in Cracow.
 Here, there is a reconnection with Jewish culture.
 However, given the absence of a significant Jewish community, this is a "non-Jewish Jewish culture".
-Ruth Gruber has described it as "virtually Jewish".
+Ruth Gruber has called it "virtually Jewish".

-Kugelmann: Until now, the activities in the area of cultural references to the prewar Jewish population are repertory.
-It is well meant, but offers nothing else.
-The rediscovery of Jewish culture in these geographic regions is perhaps instead the first encounter with this culture for those who occupy their time with it, to that extent it is not a reconnection, but an initial confrontation as an attempt to deal with the history of the annihilation.
+Kugelmann: Until now, activities in the area of cultural references to the pre-war Jewish population have been repertory theatre.
+They are well meant, but offer nothing else.
+The rediscovery of Jewish culture in these geographic regions is perhaps the first encounter with this culture for those who occupy their time with it.
+To that extent, it is not a reconnection but a first-ever confrontation; an attempt to deal with the history of the annihilation.

-OSTEUROPA: What does the end of the Cold War and the disintegration of the Soviet Union mean for research on Jewish history in Eastern Europe?
+Osteuropa: What does the end of the Cold War and the disintegration of the Soviet Union mean for research on Jewish history in eastern Europe?
 Where has important progress been made?
 Where are there still gaps to be filled?

 Kugelmann: Archives that were previously inaccessible have opened their doors.
 More details from the process of mass annihilation and the attitude of the local population to these events can now be analysed using new sources.

 Heuberger: The downfall of the Soviet Union and the opening of the archives have lent impetus to national historical perspectives.
 However, the Jewish history of individual countries is still not being adequately researched and documented.
 This may be due to a lack of knowledge of the languages needed and differs from country to country.
-Poland is taking a leading role in researching the lifeworlds of East European Jews, as is reflected in the number of new papers being written.
-Anti-Jewishness and antisemitism in the currents and institutions that are regarded as traditional opponents of Fascism, such as national movements, workers' movements, and the churches, should be researched and analysed.
+Poland is taking a leading role in researching the lifeworlds of east European Jews, as is evidenced by the number of new works there.
+Anti-Judaism and anti-Semitism in the currents and institutions that are regarded as traditional opponents of fascism, such as national movements, workers' movements, and the churches, should be researched and analysed.